sdargoeuves/noodleops-mkdocs/docs/posts/2025-03-deploy-debianvm-via-cli/index.md

 ## Introduction

-Let's face it, spinning up a VM in the cloud for every little test can be overkill, not to mention potentially costly.
+Let's face it, spinning up a VM in the cloud for some specific tasks can be overkill, not to mention potentially costly.
 Sometimes, you just need a VM right here, right now, running locally on your machine or a local server.

 Usually, if I need a linux VM to test something locally, I would use [multipass](https://canonical.com/multipass), which allows you to quickly create an Ubuntu VM.
 I should write a post about multipass; it's a very useful tool for creating local Ubuntu VMs.
 Unfortunately, multipass doesn't support Debian 😞, only Ubuntu I believe.